Division of Child Care Services Home Page

 The following information will help parents and providers understand Ebola, learn who is at risk, and educate themselves about the disease.

-The OCFS contract with the American Red Cross to provide First Aid/CPR training opportunities at no cost to child day care providers is ending in mid-November.
+The OCFS contract with the American Red Cross to provide First Aid/CPR training opportunities at no cost to child day care providers ended in mid-November.
 The Red Cross will continue to participate as a training organization affiliated with the Educational Incentive Program (EIP).